learn-co-curriculum/phase-3-control-flow-operators/README.md

 - `==`: equal to
 - `!=`: not equal to

-Unlike in JavaScript, the `==` in Ruby **will not coerce strings to numbers** before comparing them, or perform some of the other type coercions that JavaScript does.
+Unlike in JavaScript, the `==` method in Ruby **will not coerce strings to numbers** before comparing them, or perform some of the other type coercions that JavaScript does.
 For example, in JavaScript, using the `==` operator can lead to some strange behavior:

 ```js
 "1" == 1